You are Invited to Attend Wood Badge!

 Registered adult leaders of the Boy Scouts of America, aged 18 years and older.

-Wood Badge takes place over five days; one three-day weekend and a second 2-day weekend.
+Wood Badge takes place over five days; one three-day weekend and a second two-day weekend.
 Participants must attend both weekends.

 Weekend 2: Camp Soule

 If you cannot pay the entire Wood Badge course fee, there are multiple options available to you.
 Ask your unit or chartering organization for assistance.
 Some labor unions and employers will pay a portion since you are gaining valuable workplace skills.
 Also, the council has a Wood Badge Scholarship Fund.
 Amount granted, if any, depends on availability of funds, overall demand, and information provided.
 To apply for a scholarship, you must register online with at least a $50 deposit, and complete an Application for Wood Badge Training Scholarship.
-Deadline to turn in a scholarship application is 60 days before the course starts.
+To be considered, please submit the completed scholarship application via e-mail to Jason Borton (firstname.lastname@example.org) at least 60 days before the course begins.

 To contribute to the scholarship fund, please contact the Staff Advisor listed above.